AvalonRuFae/CamScanner-Web-App/README.md

 # CamScanner Web App
+Build your own document scanner with Python

+DEMO Video:

+## What does this app do ?
+The script takes an image as input and then scans the document from the image and gives the output image with scanned effect.

+## Installation
 To start the python web app, type the following command on the console screen:
 ```
 python main.py